CraziiAce/alt-bot-thing/README.md

 python3.8 bot.py
 ```

+You will most likely get some errors.
+If they are `AttributeErrors`, thats fine.

+The bot should now be up, use [this](https://discordapi.com/permissions.html) to generate an invite link

+---

 ## Giving credit:

 Elevate is licensed under the GPL-3.0 License.
 This means that you can use this code for commercial & private purposes, but: